dotmaster/NodeBase/README.md

 ### Best practices

+#### GENERAL HINTS

+- ALWAYS EMIT AS MANY EVENTS AS YOU CAN FROM YOUR OBJECTS to avoid tight coupling instead of direct access of shallowed objects, or using subclasses or mixins
+- this makes your code much more readable
+- this also avoids others from needing to subclass you!

 #### OPTIONS AND DEFAULTS

 - options are composed by @constructor.objdefaults, @defaults, and mixin defaults, before mixin options